Don’t Get Caught in the Home Inspection Trap

 One way to avoid the trap is to simply have your real estate professional exclude the language in selection #3 requiring the buyer to provide the inspection report.
 This means that you, the seller, will not be receiving a home inspection report from anyone.
 The buyer either accepts the home as is or voids the Agreement.
 This does not mean that there cannot be a deal struck between the parties if there truly are issues with the home.
 It simply nullifies having an ambiguous and hot home inspection report dumped in your lap.

-There are several other ways to avoid the home inspection trap and other circumstances of issue, when selling or buying your Berks County or Reading, PA home.
-The best way is to contact us at Weichert Realtors® Neighborhood One to represent your home selling needs.
+There are several other ways to avoid the home inspection trap and other adverse circumstances when selling or buying your Berks County or Reading, PA home.
+One good way is to contact me to represent your home selling needs and I can protect and advise in all circumstances relating your real estate dealings.

 Knowledge is power!